Things to Know Before the Visit

 Under 18 years free of charge

 Students with students cards, pensioners, unemployed and groups of min.
 10 people are eligible for the discounted ticket.
-All visitors are eligible to discounted tickets 1 of September – 31 of May.
+All visitors are eligible to discounted tickets during September 1st – May 31st.

 Free admission for children under 18 years, war veterans, lottas, presscard holders, members of the Local Association, employees of the museum and assistants of the handicapped.